What is PRP Therapy?

-PRP Therapy is a FDA-approved injection process for the growth, repair, and rehabilitation of connective tissue.
-It utilizes a unique and novel cutting-edge approach that is akin to stem-cell therapy in that stem-cells are known to contain very high levels of peptide growth factors.
-Growth factors are short protein chain molecules made by many cells in your body.
-These growth factors are cell signalers to which the body’s cells respond to improve their own cell regeneration, growth, and repair.
+PRP Therapy involves an FDA-approved injection process for the growth and repair of connective tissue.
+It uses a cutting-edge approach similar to stem-cell therapy.
+Stem-cells contain very high levels of peptide growth factors (short protein chain molecules made by many cells in your body).
+As a result, these growth factors signal the body’s cells to regenerate, grow and repair.

-Very commonly, musculoskeletal conditions involving all joints of the body, such as shoulders, knees, hips, neck, back, etc., are applied in a clinical setting.
-More recently, regenerative approaches in terms of surgical applications, as well as even cosmetic areas such as the face, have been utilized as well.
-In some smaller-scale studies, effective results from PRP therapy have been seen in diverse medical conditions such as erectile dysfunction in males.
+PRP treatment commonly treats musculoskeletal conditions for joints such as shoulders, knees, hips, neck and back.
+More recently, we have seen regenerative and even cosmetic applications for PRP therapy.
+In some smaller-scale studies, patients have experienced effective results for medical conditions such as erectile dysfunction.
 Basically, the entire premise comes down to the isolation and utilization of the body’s own derived cell growth factors.
-Sometimes repeat injections are required over the course of several months to facilitate optimal healing.
-Combining this therapy with other supportive approaches in terms of nutritional therapy and bioidentical hormone balancing can further enhance the efficacy and results.
+Sometimes results require repeat injections over the course of several months to facilitate optimal healing.
+Combining this therapy with other supportive approaches (nutritional therapy, hormone balancing) can further enhance the efficacy and results.

 For more information about PRP Treatments, please contact us.